Governor-X/TryHackMe-WriteUp/Web-Fundamentals-Path/Introductory Networking/README.md

 A: - We use **-v** to specify a more verbose output as written in **man pages**

 ` Verbose output.
 Do not suppress DUP replies when pinging multicast address.`

+## Task 7 - Traceroute

+>Q: - "Use traceroute on tryhackme.com ; Can you see the path your request has taken?"

+A: - Just test the command **traceroute tryhackme.com** and study what you get as a result!

+>Q: - "What switch would you use to specify an interface when using Traceroute?"

+A: - Using **man traceroute** we learn that the **-i** switch, lets use specify and interface

+`Specifies the interface  through  which  traceroute  should send packets`

+>Q: - "What switch would you use if you wanted to use TCP SYN requests when tracing the route?"

+A: - Using **man traceroute** we learn that the **-t** switch, lets use use TCP SYN requests.

+>Q: - "Which layer of the TCP/IP model will traceroute run on by default (Windows)?"

+A: - Since the traceroute sends requests and receive the path they take and the IP adresses we can surmise it is based around the
+Internet layer, which is the Network layer in the OSI Model.

+## Task 8 - WHOIS

+>Q: - "Perform a whois search on facebook.com"

+A: - Simply run a **whois facebook.com** and study the information received!

+>Q: - "What is the registrant postal code for facebook.com?"

+A: - After studying the whois of facebook.com we can determine the postal code is **94025**

+`Tech Postal Code: 94025`

+>Q: - "When was the facebook.com domain first registered?"

+A: - Again after studying the whois , we learn the date it **29/03/1997**

+`Creation Date: 1997-03-29T05:00:00Z`

+>Q: - "Perform a whois search on microsoft.com"

+A: - We just perform a **whois microsoft.com** and study the given information again!

+>Q: - "Which city is the registrant based in?"

+A: - After we study the infromation we determine that **Redmond** is the registrant city.

+`Registrant City: Redmond`

+>Q: - "What is the name of the golf course that is near the registrant address for microsoft.com?"

+A: - After a google map search at the adress of the registrant, **Bellevue Golf Course** can be seen next to the adress.

+>Q: - "What is the registered Tech Email for microsoft.com?"

+A: - The registered tech mail is **msnhst@microsoft.com**

+`Tech Email: msnhst@microsoft.com`